sjinks/wp-two-factor-auth/readme.txt

 Just install this plugin and you're all set.
 There's really nothing more to it.
 If you want to use a third party app, goto Two Factor Auth in the admin menu and activate it and set up your app.
 General settings can be found uner Settings -> Two Factor Auth in admin menu.
-Settings for each individual user can be found at the root level of the admin menu,in Two Factor Auth.
+Settings for each individual user can be found at the root level of the admin menu, in Two Factor Auth.
 A bit more work to get logged in, but a whole lot more secure!